efraimkaov/bza/README.md

 # Byzantine Assistant

+## !!!
+ATTENTION !!!

+This project will be moved to the [bcp](https://github.com/orthodoxprojects/bcp) repository and will be rewritten from scratch.

 ## Overview

 BZA is an assistant that intends to help you get the correct pitch for any note of Byzantine chant, but it can also be used for isokratima.